-Sometimes we’re asked what is the most important thing that Dallas area homeowner's can do to maintain their air conditioning and heating system between their seasonal PLUS Maintenance Tune-ups?
+Sometimes we’re asked what is the most important thing that Dallas area homeowner's can do to maintain their air conditioning and heating system between their seasonal tune-ups?
 Our advice is simple; remember to change the heating and air conditioning air filter.
 Changing furnace and return air filters is critical to the effectiveness of your HVAC system, in addition to your home's air quality.
 Studies show that indoor air pollution is among the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
 Changing the air filters is not a tough thing to do for most Dallas homeowners, but there are typically two challenges to actually accomplishing this task:

 - Determining just how often to change your furnace or air conditioner filter.

 - Changing them when you’re suppose to.

 When To Change Your Air Filters

 Most filters have a printed "expiration" date on the wrapping.
 It may say "Lasts up to 3 months" or "Change filter every 90 days".
 Pay attention at the store and you'll notice that some are engineered to only last one month, while other manufacturers (like Honeywell) have released media air cleaners with filters meant to be swapped once every 6-12 months.
 The norm seems to be once every 3 months for most higher quality filters, but we have a rule of thumb that we recommend our customers to go by.
 If it's dirty, change it!
 A dirty air filter can add or cause damage to expensive parts, like your compressor, so it's recommended to change it out more often than not.
 If you want to listen to the manufacturer's recommended limit, we suggest scribbling the date on the filter when you swap it out, and programming a reminder for yourself in your phone or on a calendar.
 Also be aware that your filter manufacturer might have a different recommendation from your HVAC unit manufacturer.